 This past year has been incredibly challenging for everyone.
 We see the importance of what we’re doing more than ever before and continue to focus on the foundations of Microverse; collaboration, and changing the lives of talented individuals globally.
 We shared more about how we see the future of work and learning here.

-With more than 300 employed alumni from all around the world, we are making a global impact.
+With more than 300 employed alums from all around the world, we are making a global impact.
+The below stats are as of October 2022:

 With thousands of applicants each month from more than 200 countries, and full-time students from more than 100 countries, we can’t wait to see the impact Microverse 2.0 will have on our global student population.